 Calculate my property tax in Surrey

-Laval’s property tax or “Welcome Tax” is based on the assessed value of the home; properties in Quebec are assessed by their regional county municipality or municipalité régionale de comté (MRC) every three years.
-The tax is calculated by multiplying the current year property-value with the total tax rate which mainly consists of a municipal tax that depends on the borough of the property and an education tax set by the province that is the same throughout Québec.
-The tax is used to pay for city services such as police, the fire department, and public transit as well as elementary and secondary education.
+Laval’s annual property tax is based on the assessed value of the home.
+In Québec, properties are assessed every three years by the regional county municipality (municipalité régionale de comté, or MRC).
+The tax is calculated by applying the current year’s tax rate to the assessed property value.
+This rate mainly consists of a municipal tax, which may vary depending on the area of the property, and an education tax set by the province, which is uniform across Québec.
+Property taxes are used to fund city services such as policing, fire protection, public transit, and elementary and secondary education.

 Calculate my property tax in Laval